Gepetto/cpcc2_tiago/README.md

 The performance plotter and full plotter nicely show the results of those study, the full plotter is used to compare performance between the 3 interpolation types.

 All these scripts can be launched with ros2 run cpcc2_tiago scripts.py args, see the scripts' docstring for the required arguments

+## TODO

+-Remove the need for absolute paths in the config file -Solve the problem with the warm start of the solver -Find the correct weights for Crocoddyl